 - Verify mixers are GF — Many are not (beer, malt beverages)

-Choosing a Safe Vodka
+Choosing a Celiac-Safe Vodka

-Safest choice: Potato or corn vodka (Tito’s, Chopin, Luksusowa)
+Celiac-safe default: Potato or corn vodka (Tito’s, Chopin, Luksusowa)

-Likely safe: Pure, unflavored grain vodka from reputable distillers
+Industry says safe, patient reports vary: Pure, unflavored grain vodka from reputable distillers

 Avoid: Cheap vodka, flavored vodka without GF label, anything with additives